 - 2 tablespoons unsalted butter

-- 8 medium (about 3 pounds) apples (any variety) peeled and sliced thin
+- 8 medium (about 3 pounds) apples (any variety) peeled and cut into ⅛-inch thick slices

 - 1 tablespoon lemon juice freshly squeezed